AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/recommendations-js-errors-after-upgrade-to-adobe-commerce-version-2.4.5.md

 ## Issue

-The issue is caused by the storefront webpage is still referring to some deleted product [!UICONTROL Recommendations] modules/units (blocks and/or widgets) on its home page [!DNL CMS].
+The issue is caused by the storefront webpage still referring to some deleted product [!UICONTROL Recommendations] modules/units (blocks and/or widgets) on its home page [!DNL CMS].

 <u>Steps to reproduce</u>:

 1. Upgrade to Adobe Commerce 2.4.5.
 1. Access the storefront webpage.
 1. Right-click your mouse, and select **Inspect** to open the web inspector on your web browser.
-1. Click the Console tab.
+1. Click the **[!UICONTROL Console]** tab.
 1. Review the [!DNL JS] errors.

 <u>Expected results</u>: